BlobTheBreaker/VaceInspaders/README.md

 The goal is to implement some kind of pvp over the internet (by gettin someone to run the server and giving his external IP to another consenting adult ;) ) to learn more about sockets and threads.

 I was following a tutorial which used _thread which i hear is now deprecated.
 It is what i am using right now as i am not yet so knowledgeable about threads yet.

+21/01/2022:
+Creation of the PvPVaceInspader.py file to work on the pvp version without breaking the original game.

+- Started defining classes to clarify the code
+- Imported Network to have a n instance as an attribute for the player
+- Added a second ship surface rotated 180 deg for ennemy player